 WHAT IS MEANT BY AN FNR?

 The term Fast Neutron Reactor (FNR) is generically quite broad.
 For the purpose of this web site the definition of an FNR is narrowed to be a fast neutron reactor with metallic fuel rods and liquid sodium primary and secondary coolants.
 The contemplated FNR has a core region 0.35 m high X 10.4 m diameter that is surrounded above, below and on the perimeter by a blanket region 1.2 m thick.

-The central core region together with the top and bottom blankets involves 532 active vertical fuel bundles.
+The central core region together with the top and bottom blanket regions involves 532 active vertical fuel bundles.
 Each fuel bundle is 0.4 m long X 0.4 m wide X 6.0 m high.
-Each active fuel bundle consists of a vertically sliding central control bundle that is surrounded by a fixed position surround bundle.
-The control bundle is inserted into the surround bundle from the bottom.
+In addition there are 3 m corner girder extensions on the bottom and there is a 4 m indicator tube extension on the top.
+Each active fuel bundle consists of a vertically sliding central control portion and a fixed position surround portion.
+The control portion is inserted into the surround portion from the bottom.

 The core region is surrounded on its perimeter by a 1.2 m thick blanket formed from 272 more passive vertical fuel bundles.

 The active fuel bundles are centrally positioned in a 25.4 m long X 18.4 m wide X 13.5 m deep liquid sodium pool.
 The region 3.5 m long X 18.4 m wide at each end of the liquid sodium pool is dedicated to intermediate heat exchange bundles.